mrachinskiy/jewelcraft/README.md

 * Organize library of components using in add-on asset manager.
 * Additional modeling tools to help jeweling process.
 * Calculate weight in a variety of precious alloys.
-* Generate and export statistics for your product.

 Watch: